vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_reqs.md

 ### Custom Client Certificate <a id="clientcert"></a>

-For the VCH to trust the CA that you use to sign the client certificate, the client certificate must include the following elements:

-- The name or address of the system from which the Docker client accesses the server in the subject or subject alternative name.
-This can be an FQDN or a wildcard domain.
-- Key usage in the v3 extensions that match the key usage chosen for the VCH server certificate:
+Key usage in the v3 extensions that match the key usage chosen for the VCH server certificate:
   - `KeyEncipherment`
   - `KeyAgreement`
   - `clientAuth`